 His hurt look reminded me that any separation was unbearable for him.

 “Yeah.
 That’s great,” he excitedly lit up, “you’ll like it up there.
 It’s cooler than here.
 I mean the temperature.
 All the hillbillies will drive you crazy.
 This’ll be great.”

 When I asked Mom about going with Scott’s family, she deferred to Dad since I soon would be living with him.
-I finally had his phone number, but when I called he felt it wasn’t a great idea.
+I finally had his phone number.
+Unfortunately, when I called, he felt it wasn’t a great idea.
 They had planned to do the move in June, so he wanted me to spend the time with Mom.
 I couldn’t argue after he’d made the move work for my benefit.
 Scott was really disappointed, but I knew he’d get over it.
 Stu seemed the most upset.
 He wanted to be with us full-time.
 I chalked it up to my new popularity